agustinmista/positron/README.md

 npm run make  # packages a binary/installer
 ```

-Please report any issue you might encounter while building the app and I will update this file accordignly.
+Please report any issue you might encounter while building the app and I will update this file accordingly.

 ## Contributing